Matthew 4:4 ~ "People need more than bread for their life; they must feed on every word for God."

-Student Expulsion Policy: A child can be permanently removed from the program for continuous misconduct, aggressive behavior towards children or staff or if the preschool feels that the program is not a good fit for their child.
-All measures are taken by the preschool staff to remedy the situation before a child is removed from the program including parent/teacher, parent/director meetings.
-Parents must work alongside the staff to help the child’s behavior if they wish them to continue attending Adventures.
-Team effort makes all the difference.
-However, even with extra efforts and plans in place sometimes a child may still be removed if parents complain or if the child becomes too big of a disruption to the classroom learning environment.
+Student Expulsion Policy: A child can be permanently removed from the program for continuous misconduct or aggressive behavior towards children or staff or if the Director feels that the program is not a good fit for their child.
+This can be done with or without notice by the Director.
+When possible, measures are taken by the preschool staff to remedy the situation before a child is removed from the program including parent/teacher, parent/director meetings.
+However, sometimes a child may still be removed if other parents complain or if the child becomes too big of a disruption to the classroom learning environment.
+Parents must work with the staff to help the child’s behavior if they wish them to continue attending Adventures.
 The preschool reserves the right to final decision and refunds are not given.

 Snacks and Lunches:

 Adventures does not provide snacks or lunch.
 On occasion we serve a pizza or chicken nugget lunch and notice is given ahead of time.